dinkopehar/mock_data/README.md

   mockName('male');     // Generate male first name.
   mockName('female');   // Generate female first name.

-  mockInteger(7, 10);   // Generate integer in range from 7 do 10.
+  mockInteger(1, 6);    // Generate integer in range from 1 do 6.

-  mockString(10);       // Generate string of length 10.

-  mockString(20, 'a#'); // Generate string of length 20 and any
+  mockString(16);       // Generate string of length 16.
-                        // combination of lowercase letters
-                        // and digits.

   mockIPv4();           // Generate IPv4 represented with
                         // format(default is '*.*.*.*') as String.